Cathedral of the Ascension of the Lord, Timișoara: History

 Initially, the church was equipped with a small iconostasis by Serbian painter Stefan Tenecki.
 After its disposal, a new wooden iconostasis was carved by Mihajlo Janić between 1833 and 1836 and fitted with six icons, which were painted by Konstantin Danil between 1838 and 1843.
 Alexander Tepferer gilded the wood carvings in 1839.
 The outer wall facing Union Square was built in 1822, while the wrought-iron gate facing Emanoil Ungureanu Street was constructed in 1886.
 The Pantocrator and the Four Evangelists were created in 1903 as the work of the painter Stevan Aleksić.
 The ornaments of the church were designed by Josef Habinger.

 Seven bishops are buried in the church, and several dignitaries who donated their fortune to the church also rest in the nave.
-Initially, the church hosted Orthodox religious services for both the Serbian and Romanian communities, but since 1864, following the separation of the two churches, the building belongs to the Serbian community.
-Romanian Orthodox and Serbian Orthodox believers are equally welcome to church services today.
+Initially, the church hosted Orthodox religious services for both the Serb and Romanian communities, but since 1864, following the separation of the two churches, the building belongs to the Serb community.
+Members of both the Serbian Orthodox Church and the Romanian Orthodox Church are equally welcome to church services today.